kahst/BirdNET-Analyzer/README.md

 --batchsize, Number of samples to process at the same time.
 Defaults to 1.
 ```

+4. When editing your own `species_list.txt` file, make sure to copy species names from the labels file of each model.
+You can find label files in the checkpoints folder, e.g., `checkpoints/V2.0/BirdNET_GLOBAL_1K_V2.0_Labels.txt`.
+Species names need to consist of `scientific name_common name` to be valid.

-4. This is a very basic version of the analysis workflow, you might need to adjust it to your own needs.
+5. This is a very basic version of the analysis workflow, you might need to adjust it to your own needs.

-5. Please open an issue to ask for new features or to document unexpected behavior.
+6. Please open an issue to ask for new features or to document unexpected behavior.

-6. I will keep models up to date and upload new checkpoints whenever there is an improvement in performance.
+7. I will keep models up to date and upload new checkpoints whenever there is an improvement in performance.
 I will also provide quantized and pruned model files for distribution.

 # Usage (Docker)